shadykdc/Dictionary_Dash/README.md

-README: Dictionary Dash
+# Dictionary Dash

 Author: kshea
 Date:	July 5, 2016

+##Input

-Input: two words and a dictionary.
+two words and a dictionary.

+##Output

-Output: number of single letter modifications needed to go from the first word to the second word.
+number of single letter modifications needed to go from the first word to the second word.
 Single letter modifications can only be made if the new word is also a word in the dictionary.

-How to run this program:
+##How to run this program:

 1. Unzip the folder.
 2. Navigate to the executable location in the folder on the command line.
 3. Type in: ./dictionary_dash [INPUT_FILE]